Blackfriars relies greatly on donations to advance its mission.

 Blackfriars General Fund

-We’ll assign your gift to our greatest needs, preparing Blackfriars for its ninth century of mission.
+We’ll assign your gift to our greatest needs, developin Blackfriars during its ninth century of mission.

-Blackfriars, approaching its 800th anniversary, wants to step up into a new century of mission.
+Blackfriars, following its 800th anniversary, wants to step up into its new century of mission.

 Donations to our General Fund will be assigned to our areas of greatest need, helping us with our three strategic priorities: